bmaitner/R_citations/README.md

 # Important Data

 ## Citation Data
-The main datafile in this repository is "data/cite_data.RDS".
+The main data file in this repository is [cite_data.RDS](https://github.com/bmaitner/R_citations/blob/main/data/cite_data.RDS).
 This is an RDS file containing information on citation counts for R files and associated predictor variables.
 Many of the variables are returned from the Rscopus package (https://cran.r-project.org/web/packages/rscopus/index.html) using the scopus API (https://dev.elsevier.com/sc_apis.html).
 Metadata on fields returned by the scopus API is available at https://dev.elsevier.com/sc_apis.html.
 Below, we provide information on fields which are NOT returned by the scopus API (i.e., data which we collected).

 * uid = A unique ID assigned to each record.
 * r_scripts_available = A binary variable (yes/no) describing whether any R code was shared as part of the publication.